 Back to Blog

-Knowing how to create an SEO strategy that grows organic traffic and drives conversions is an extremely valuable skill to have in 2023.
+Knowing how to create an SEO strategy that grows organic search traffic and drives conversions is an extremely valuable skill to have in 2024.

 And one aspect of being a great SEO involves knowing how to track your efforts and manipulate data to inform your content strategy.